ASNeG/OpcUaStack/docs/source/1_getting_started/hello_world.rst

 Information Model
 ---------------------------

-Every OPC UA server application provides its data with *Nodes*, which contain some information and have a tree structure.
+Every OPC UA server application provides its data with :term:`Node`\ s, which contain some information and have a tree structure.
-To make a greeting string available for OPC UA clients we must to describe it as a node in *Information Model*.
+To make a greeting string available for OPC UA clients we must to describe it as a node in :term:`Information Model`.
 Let's do it!

 Create a file with name **HelloWorldNodeSet.xml** in directory **src/helloworld/Config** and copy there the following text in XML format: